The Definition of Improved Land in Real Estate

 Top 5 Land Transaction Types

 The top five types of raw land transactions are similar yet different.
-Ideally, some land will always stays in its raw state because there are many beautiful areas on this planet.
+Ideally, some land will always stay in its raw state because there are many beautiful areas on this planet.
 But there are many great ways to develop land and make it useful for humans and our economy.

 Land brokerage types include farms and ranches, undeveloped land, land that's still in the early stages of development, subdivisions and lots, and assembling parcels.